aesteve-rh/vhal_emulator/README.md

 ### Send and receive a message

-A message can be sent using the various helper function that the library provides.
+A message can be sent using the various helper functions that the library provides.
 Direct message manipulation is not allowed.
+For most general interaction, you can use `set_property`.

 Receiving can be achieved through `recv_cmd`, which return an `EmulatorMessage` with an status field set, which allows to check for errors.